 Either way, search session information is probably being used in a few different places at Google.
 One is in the kind of re-writing of long and complex, and often spoken queries that we see with the Hummingbird update.
-Another is when a knowledge panel result shows additional information about an entity described, such as Abraham Lincoln’s height being included in a knowledge panel about him, but none of the other presidents have their height listed.
+Another is when a knowledge panel result shows additional information about an entity described, such as Abraham Lincoln’s height being included in a knowledge panel about him.
+Still, none of the other presidents have their height listed.

 The chances are good that many people ask about Lincoln’s height in queries and search sessions involving Lincoln.

 What I found most interesting about this new patent is that it shows us how algorithms to address certain issues might evolve and change.
 Here it seems clear that Google was trying out different approaches with search results for similar queries during search sessions based upon earlier queries in those sessions.

 I say that because the same pair of inventors are listed on the patents I’ve pointed out, and they seem to be trying out different solutions to what might be deemed the same problem.